Atmospheric Dynamics Modeling Group

 Atmospheric Dynamics Modeling Group / Projects

-The research projects in our group are focused on the overarching themes of atmospheric modeling and dynamics.
-Our group is highly interdisciplinary with diverse interests in atmospheric science, applied mathematics and computational science / scientific computing.
+The research projects in our group are focused on the overarching themes of atmospheric modeling and dynamics, and we recently started exploring machine learning concepts for the atmospheric sciences.
+Our group is highly interdisciplinary with diverse interests in atmospheric science, applied mathematics, computational science / scientific computing and data science.

-In particular, we develop new numerical methods (like Adaptive Mesh Refinement (AMR) techniques) and variable-resolution computational grids for the dynamical cores of atmospheric General Circulation Models (GCMs), analyze and compare existing dynamical cores (especially their behavior at the subgrid-scale), develop test cases for dynamical cores that get utilized in community-wide model intercomparison projects, analyze and improve the respresentation of tropical cyclones in global climate models, investigate stratospheric dynamics with a focus on the Quasi-Biennial Osciillation (QBO) and Sudden Stratospheric Warmings (SSWs), and design cyber-infrastructure tools for the climate sciences.
+In particular, we develop new numerical methods (like Adaptive Mesh Refinement (AMR) techniques) and variable-resolution approaches for the dynamical cores of atmospheric General Circulation Models (GCMs), analyze and compare existing dynamical cores (especially their behavior at the subgrid-scale), develop simpler atmospheric models and test cases for dynamical cores that get utilized in community-wide model intercomparison projects, analyze and improve the respresentation of tropical cyclones and Mesoscale Convective Systems (MCSs) in global climate models, investigate stratospheric dynamics with a focus on the Quasi-Biennial Osciillation (QBO) and Sudden Stratospheric Warmings (SSWs), and provide insight into physics-dynamics coupling issues.
+In the past, we also designed cyber-infrastructure tools for the climate sciences.
 All of our research projects utilize parallel and high-performance computing architectures.

 Boulder, CO, June, 6 - June, 17 2016